COVID - 19 Keeping active during isolation

 The King of the home workout, Joe was quick to respond to the Coronavirus pandemic and started daily PE Lessons, which are great for both children and their parents!

-One of the staples of exercise is running and whilst we are restricted to one activity a day, it is a great way to get both your steps in and help you to keep active and clear your mind.
+One of the staples of exercise is running and whilst some of us are restricted to where we can go, it is a great way to get both your steps in and help you to keep active and clear your mind.

 Strava’s Why We Run – a huge survey carried out on its runners across the globe in 2020 – reported that 48% of its subscribers ran in the morning, and it’s easy to see why the early bird catches the worm.